Jackie Short, BVMS, DACVECC

 Dr. Corrie Kerr discovered her true calling in veterinary medicine by taking the road a little less traveled.
 After beginning a career in architecture (& concurrently volunteering at the local humane society in her spare time), it didn’t take long for her to realize that her genuine passion was in caring for animals.

 She received her Doctor of Veterinary Medicine from Western University of Health Sciences.
 Following graduation, she completed a year-long small animal rotating internship at an emergency & specialty referral hospital in Irvine.
 It was there that she developed a strong interest in emergency medicine.

 Originally from Ohio, Dr. Kerr currently resides in the Long Beach area with her husband & their furchildren (two cats & a pittie mix).
 When not working, she enjoys spending time with family & friends, crafting, traveling, hiking & being outdoors in the beautiful SoCal sunshine.

-In her free time, she enjoys watching sports with her husband Rocky and spending time with friends & family.
+During her free time, Dr. Garcia enjoys traveling, painting, and spending time with her friends and family.

 Kathryn Andrews has 5 yrs experience in the veterinary field.
 She received her Registered Veterinary Technician license in 2009 from the Professional Veterinary Assistant School.

 Kathryn in her spare time loves to do many things such as going to the movies, beach, and of course the mall.
 She has a special interest in Critical Care.
 Kathryn or “Kat” as we call her here at Animal Emergency Referral Center, has a mini dachshund “Missy”, a calico cat “Bleachy” and new puppy “Africa”.